 - The coracoclavicular ligament prevents vertical movement

 The AC joint sprain is a common injury of this joint.

 The Sternoclavicular Joint

 The Sternoclavicular joint occurs at the sternum end of the clavicle, in the middle of the chest.
-The clavicle connects to the cartilage of the first rib, and the upper and lateral (outside) parts of the manubrium sterni (upper part of the sternum, or breastbone).
+As a result, the clavicle connects to the cartilage of the first rib, and the upper and lateral (outside) parts of the manubrium sterni (upper part of the sternum, or breastbone).

 - It is the only joint that truly links the upper extremity to the central, axial skeleton, via the clavicles.

-- The Sternoclavicular joint functions in all movements of the upper limbs and is particularly important in throwing and thrusting movements.
+- The Sternoclavicular joint functions in all movements of the upper limbs and are particularly important in throwing and thrusting movements.

-- Common injury is a Sternoclavicular joint sprain.
+- A common injury is a Sternoclavicular joint sprain.

 The Scapulothoracic Joint

 This joint relies entirely on the surrounding musculature for its control.
 The main muscles which control this joint are: